 TURC was founded in 1992 to encourage and support undergraduate students who engage in innovative research projects while also devoting substantial time toward serving the community.
 Its aim is to create leaders in scholarship, research and public life through an emphasis on undergraduate research and community involvement.

 TURC offers talented undergraduate students:

-- The opportunity to conduct significant scholarly research, working side-by-side with faculty mentors;
+- The opportunity to conduct significant scholarly research while working side-by-side with faculty mentors

 Why is TURC important?

 TURC incorporates research, publication and community service — essential elements to create future leaders.
-TURC also advances The University of Tulsa’s academic mission and enhances its national reputation.
-In addition to winning national scholarships, TURC students present papers at conferences, write articles that are published in academic journals, and initiate service projects with a broad and meaningful impact on the community.
+TURC also advances TU’s academic mission and enhances its national reputation.
+In addition to winning national scholarships, TURC students present papers at conferences, write articles that are published in academic journals and initiate service projects with a broad and meaningful impact on the community.

 TURC scholars are provided:

 - The opportunity to conduct scholarly research during TURC’s summer program and throughout the year

 - Travel funds to attend and present research posters and papers at conferences